richiehsiung/InstagramDMDeleterScript/README.md

     Firefox: Ctrl+Shift+K

-Deletes ALL LOADED Messages in chat, will add instructions for specific range

-Specific Range:
+If you want to unsend all messages in the chat, scroll to the beginning, open console, paste the script, and press enter.

+The script deletes ALL LOADED messages at the time the script is run.

+Specific Range (Chrome) (Currently Quite Rudimentary) :

-Load messages to where you want deleting to roughly start deleting (precision doesn't matter that much, just make sure the message is loaded)
+Load messages to where you want to roughly start deleting (precision doesn't matter that much, just make sure the message is loaded)

 In console, paste "var m = document.querySelectorAll('.PaBnr.eFVJg'); " and press enter.

-Type m, and press enter twice.
+Type m, and press enter (maybe twice).

 You will see something like this: